 Tummy Tucks And Scarring

 The incision for a tummy tuck can vary in length and position based on the procedure.
-For instance, patients who only have a small amount of loose skin removed may have a mini tummy tuck.
+For instance, tummy tuck patients who only have a small amount of loose skin removed may have a mini tummy tuck.
 Therefore, this procedure needs a shorter incision than a traditional tummy tuck.

 However, an extended tummy tuck removes extra skin and usually requires a hip-to-hip incision.